mcmenaminadrian/memball/README.txt

-This project aims to produce a system tool (for Linux and maybe oter Unices) which allows the process table to be examined in the form of a Red Black Tree.
+This project aims to produce a system tool (for Linux and maybe other Unices) which allows the process table to be examined in the form of a Red Black Tree.